georgexyz19/inkscapetutorial.org/content/posts/extension14_paths.md

 The `PathElement` class represent a path element on a drawing.
 The class is defined in the `inkex/elements/_polygons.py` module.
 It is derived from `PathElementBase` class.
 Both classes only include a few methods and properties.
-The Python intepreter session below shows how to get hold of a path element and invoke its methods and properties.
+The Python interpreter session below shows how to get hold of a path element and invoke its methods and properties.

 The same drawing `drawing-21.svg` discussed in Chapter 9 is used here as an example.